Climb Denali! (20,310′)

 How much time do I need to plan on for a Denali expedition?

 We pack food to spend up to 22 days on the mountain.
-With a day on either end for travel between Anchorage and Talkeetna, you need to plan on 24 days in Alaska.
+With a day on either end for travel between Anchorage and Talkeetna, you need to plan on 24 or 25 days in Alaska.
 Most trips run 16-18 days, but you MUST plan your itinerary around the longest scenario.

 Share Button